Cartoon style image of J.J. Thomson and his cathode ray tubes

 Simple model to show J.J, Thomson's cathode rays

 The cathode rays can also be shown to have a negative charge by introducing two charged metal plates, one positively charged and one negatively charged sitting just outside the glass tube, as shown in the diagram below.
 Here the cathode rays (or electrons as we now know them to be) are attracted to the positively charged plate showing that the cathode rays contain negatively charged particles.
 The cathode rays are also deflected by a magnetic field in a way consistent with them have a negative charge.
-Following his work Thomson concluded that the cathode rays were indeed negatively charged particles that had been remove from the metal atoms present in the negatively charged metal plate, so atoms are not small indestructible particles after all!
+Following his work Thomson concluded that the cathode rays were indeed negatively charged particles that had been removed from the metal atoms present in the negatively charged metal plate, so atoms are not small indestructible particles after all!
 They can be broken up into smaller parts.

 The effects of electric and magnetic fields on cathode rays.
 The cathode rays are deflected by electric and magnetic fields.